kevbuh/foodie/README.md

 - Bright pink polo shirt
 - Khaki or black pants
-- Will have the Foodie Runner app with order information
+- Will have the Snackee Runner app with order information
 - Wear mask and shield like waiters do in Mexico City
 - Will have a tray or bag to deliver the food
 - Show the runner app to the concessions to verify orders